 However, certain courses are designed to be repeatable.
 Examples include applied music and some kinesiology/physical education courses.
-Grades in these repeatable courses are calculated in the grade point average based on the allowable amount of repeats noted in the course description.
+Grades in these repeatable courses are calculated in the GPA based on the allowable amount of repeats noted in the course description.